 The student should develop a plan of coursework with the assistance of the research advisor.
 This should be done by the end of the first semester.
-This plan is formally submitted to the Graduate School via the GS2 Form (See Curriculum Development - Plan of Study - GS2 Form on page 13).
+This plan is formally submitted to the Graduate School via the GS2 Form (See Curriculum Development - Plan of Study - GS2 Form).